kugurerdem/rugu.dev/content/english/blog/nixos-precompiled.md

 ---
-title: 'NixOS Hates Precompiled Programs'
+title: 'NixOS Hates Precompiled Programs (Learn How To Fix It)'
 date: '2024-12-21'
 ---